OpenSourceEconomics/econ-project-templates/docs/source/programming_languages/index.rst

 to use the other languages and explain some language specific caveats.

 .. note::
-    When selecting a language in the cookiecutter :ref:`dialogue` we install all the necessary software needed to use that language for you.
+    When selecting a language in the cookiecutter :ref:`cookiecutter_dialogue` we install all the necessary software needed to use that language for you.

 .. note::